-The contact page identifies the contact person for the partner.
+The contact page identifies the partner name and contact person.
 Other information optionally can be added, including a phone number, e-mail address and notes.

 Add a partner

 There are several ways to add a partner.
 The profile wizard prompts you for the required information.